El Niño is here: What does its arrival mean for Southern California?

-The National Oceanic and Atmospheric Administration (NOAA) announced the arrival of the climactic condition known as El Niño last Thursday.
+The National Oceanic and Atmospheric Administration (NOAA) has announced the arrival of the climactic condition known as El Niño.

 This year’s El Niño formed about a month or two earlier than usual, giving it more time to grow.
 NOAA’s El Niño/La Niña forecast office reported a 56% chance it will be considered strong, likely to alter weather around the globe and drive hotter temperatures to an already warming Earth.